SteeltoeOSS/steeltoe-site/source/docs/steeltoe-discovery.html.markdown

 # Target and org and space in Cloud Foundry
 > cf target -o myorg -s development
 >
-# Create a Eureak Server instance on Cloud Foundry
+# Create a Eureka Server instance on Cloud Foundry
 > cf create-service p-service-registry standard myDiscoveryService
 >
 # Wait for the service to become ready